CUBRID/cubrid-manual/en/install.rst

     **Auto-starting when Booting**

     *   "cubrid" script is included in the **$CUBRID/share/init.d** directory.
-Change the value of **$CUBRID_USER** environment variable into the Linux accout which installed CUBRID and register this script to **/etc/init.d**; then you can start automatically by using "service" or "chkconfig" command.
+Change the value of **$CUBRID_USER** environment variable into the Linux account which installed CUBRID and register this script to **/etc/init.d**; then you can start automatically by using "service" or "chkconfig" command.

     **Auto-starting DB**